-- COVID-19 is still around and is a threat to people with disability. - Some people with disability have health conditions that put them at greater risk of bad outcomes including death from COVID-19. - The best way to protect yourself is to stay up to date with your COVID-19 vaccination. - Every additional dose provides increased protection against serious illness and death from COVID-19.
+- COVID-19 is still around and is a threat to some people with disability. - Some people with disability have health conditions or other factors that put them at greater risk of experiencing severe illness including death from COVID-19. - Vaccination combined with COVID-safe behaviours are the most effective tools in keeping people safe from serious illness.